slavayssiere/sandbox-aws/README.md

 # sandbox-aws

+This project is my AWS sandbox.

-To test Kubernetes on AWS:
+I'm using it to test Kubernetes on AWS.

+Some layers folders in "IaC" are used to create:

 - create VPC and networking
 - create & configure k8s